This command-line tool starts, stops, or enables

 -f name

 logs to name file.
-Specifies the log file to
+Specifies the log file to which the buffer will

-will use this file for its analysis.
-The default
+be flushed.
+The consumer will use this file for its analysis.
+The

-name and location is c:\logfile.etl.
-Use a
+default name and location is c:\logfile.etl.
+Use a different file

-different file name for each instance of tracing
+name for each instance of tracing required (-o filename option).

 -seq n_mbytes

 creates sequential logfile of up to n megabytes.
+Indicates that the

-and the file size is n megabytes.
-By default,
+logging should be sequential and the file size is n megabytes.
+By

-logging is sequential.
+default, logging is sequential.

 -cir n_mbytes

 creates cyclical logfile of n megabytes.
+Indicates that logging

-the file size is reached, logging starts from
+should be cyclical.
+After the file size is reached, logging starts

-information is not lost, however.
+lost, however.

 System level tracing options

-These options provide more specific control over
+These options provide more specific control over system level

-system level (kernel) tracing.
-In order to
+(kernel) tracing.
+In order to understand these controls, it is

-understand something about system level tracing.
+important to understand something about system level tracing.
+The

 Process start/end